-Request that we stop using your information: In some cases, you may ask us to stop accessing, storing, using and otherwise processing your information where you believe we don't have the appropriate rights to do so.
-For example, if you believe a Services account was created for you without your permission or you are no longer an active user, you can request that we delete your account as provided in this policy.
-Where you gave us consent to use your information for a limited purpose, you can contact us to withdraw that consent, but this will not affect any processing that has already taken place at the time.
-You can also opt-out of our use of your information for marketing purposes by contacting us, as provided below.
-When you make such requests, we may need time to investigate and facilitate your request.
-If there is delay or dispute as to whether we have the right to continue using your information, we will restrict any further use of your information until the request is honored or the dispute is resolved, provided your administrator does not object (where applicable).
-If you object to information about you being shared with a third-party integration, please disable the integration or contact your administrator to do so.
+Request that we stop using your information: In some cases, you may ask us to stop accessing, storing, using or otherwise processing your information where you believe we don't have the appropriate rights to do so.
+For example, if you believe a Postman account was created for you without your permission or you are no longer an active user, you can request that we delete your account as provided in this policy.
+Where you previously gave us consent to use your information for a limited purpose, you can contact us to withdraw that consent, but this will not affect any processing that has already taken place. pt-out of our use of certain information for marketing purposes by contacting us, as provided below.
+When you make such requests, we may need time to investigate and facilitate your request, and you may need to follow certain instructions to confirm or implement your request.
+If there is delay or dispute as to whether we have the right to continue using your information, we will comply with any applicable legal requirement to restrict any further use of your information until the request is honored or the dispute is resolved, provided your administrator does not object (where applicable).
+If you object to information about you being shared with a third-party integration, please disable You can also othe integration or contact your administrator to do so.

-Opt out of communications: You may opt out of receiving promotional communications from us by using the unsubscribe link within each email, or by contacting us as provided below to have your contact information removed from our promotional email list or registration database.
-You can opt out of receiving some notification messages (such as monitoring and comment notifications) via your account settings; for more information about that please visit: https://web.postman.co/settings/me/notifications.
-Even after you opt out from receiving promotional messages from us, you will continue to receive transactional messages from us regarding our Services.
+Opt-out of communications: You may opt out of receiving promotional emails from us by using the unsubscribe link within each email, or by contacting us as provided below to have your contact information removed from our promotional email list or registration database.
+You can opt out of receiving some notification messages (such as monitoring and comment notifications) via your account settings; for more information about that please visit: https://www.postman.com/settings/me/notifications.
+Even after you opt out of receiving promotional messages from us, you will continue to receive transactional messages from us regarding our Services.

 Data portability: Data portability is the ability to obtain some of your information in a format you can move from one service provider to another (for instance, when you transfer your mobile phone number to another carrier).
-Depending on the context, this applies to some of your information, but not to all of your information.
+Depending on the context, this applies to some, but not all, of your information.
 For assistance, you may contact Postman support at email@example.com.

 International transfers of information we collect

 International transfers within the Postman Companies: To facilitate our global operations, we transfer information globally and allow access to that information from countries in which Postman has operations for the purposes described in this policy.
-These countries may not have equivalent privacy and data protection laws to the laws of many of the countries where our customers and users are based.
+These countries may not have privacy and data protection laws that are equivalent to those in the many of the countries where our customers and users are based.

 Other important privacy information